Wednesday, June 22, 2005

 Check on, he says.
 Fucker.

 The board is full now.
-I ask Simon how much and he says forty six.
+I ask Simon how many and he says forty six.
 Forty six.
 I am cooking forty six meals at once, and each one has to be perfect because you don’t know if someone’s proposing to his girlfriend on this night of nights.
 Fuck you, Franck, I mean that sincerely.

 I say something along the lines of anyone taking an order is dead dead dead in the cold cold ground and then the waitress with the stillness in the eyes tells me we’re firing on forty, which’ll be fun because there’s ten of them.
-I pull the two well done from the top of the grill where they’ve been sat for an hour or so because these won’t know the difference.
+I pull the two well done from the top of the grill where they’ve been sat for a while because these won’t know the difference.
 They’re out and they’re gone.
 The waitress is still there which is odd because last I checked she wasn’t a runner.
 Last I checked it was her job to glide round the floor and make businessmen regret their marriages.

 Lauren would like to talk, chef, she says, and I nearly slice a finger off, I look out across the pass and realise that I can’t feel the argument any more, and the reason I can’t feel the argument is that the guy is gone, and as such there is a fatal imbalance on table five, a void, a vacuum.
-Lauren’s still sat there though, she’s changed her hair
+Lauren’s still sat there though, she’s changed her hair.

 0 Comments: